HiEventsDev/Hi.Events/README.md

 ## 🤝 Contributing

 We welcome contributions, suggestions, and bug reports!
-Before proposing a new feature or extension, please open an issue to discuss it.
+Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## ❓ FAQ